Explore FREE downloadable educational materials.

 Studies indicate that 90 percent of infants born to a mother who is both positive for HBsAg and HBeAg and between five percent and 20 percent of infants born to a mother who is HBsAg positive but HBeAg negative, will become infected without treatment at birth.
 Treatment with hepatitis B immune globulin (HBIG) and the hepatitis B vaccine within 24 hours of birth is estimated to be 85 to 95 percent effective in preventing chronic hepatitis B infection in infants born to hepatitis B positive mothers.

-Although much attention is focused on the risk of perinatal transmission, a 1996 report issued by the U.S. Preventative Services Task Force, an organization comprised of nationally recognized experts in prevention, evidence-based medicine, and primary care, stated infections during infancy were “estimated to represent only one to three percent of all hepatitis B cases.
+Although much attention is focused on the risk of perinatal transmission, a 1996 report issued by the U.S. Preventative Services Task Force, an organization comprised of nationally recognized experts in prevention, evidence-based medicine, and primary care, stated infections during infancy were “estimated to represent only one to three percent of all hepatitis B cases.”
+However, more recent research indicates rates in the use are likely to be much lower.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Hepatitis B and the Hepatitis B vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.